Donbosiks/qr-generator/README.md

 ### Features in the plans

+* Create Website with profiles
+* Show all user's qr codes
 * Collecting information about the time of visit
 * Creating dynamic statistics
 * Combining dynamic QR into groups